freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-list-comprehension-by-building-a-case-converter-program/657efdcf7fe23b76c0cff9ec.md

 # --hints--

-Você deve adicionar uma cláusula `else` dentro do loop `for`.Não esqueça do dois-pontos no final.
+Você deve adicionar uma cláusula `else` dentro do loop `for`.
+Não esqueça do dois-pontos no final.

 ```js
 ({